 WHAT’S COMING UP?

-SUNDAY 24th JULY: MAGNETIC ISLAND FIELD TRIP - butterflies, lagoon, koalas anyone?
-Please read full details here and if you are not one of those lucky people actually living on the island, make sure you are at the ferry terminal in plenty of time for the 8.45am ferry.
+SUNDAY 24th JULY: MAGNETIC ISLAND FIELD TRIP – butterflies, lagoon, koalas anyone?
+If you are not one of those lucky people actually living on the island, make sure you are at the ferry terminal in plenty of time for the 8.45am ferry.

 SATURDAY 6th AUGUST: Mundy Creek Landcare Afternoon 4-6pm.
 Meet at the footbridge beyond the Castle Hill PCYC.